herotechcourse/spring-ecommerce-product/README.md

 - `handleEmptyResult` -> if no element is found with the ID
 - `handleHttpMessageNotReadable` -> if there is a missing field
 - `handleDuplicateProductName` -> if name is already taken
-- `handleValidationException` -> if there is a error for validation
+- `handleValidationException` -> if there is error for validation

 ## exception
 - `DuplicateProductNameException`